Long short-term memory: Applications

 2001: Gers and Schmidhuber trained LSTM to learn languages unlearnable by traditional models such as Hidden Markov Models.

 Hochreiter et al. used LSTM for meta-learning (i.e. learning a learning algorithm).

 2004: First successful application of LSTM to speech Alex Graves et al.

 2005: Daan Wierstra, Faustino Gomez, and Schmidhuber trained LSTM by neuroevolution without a teacher.

 Mayer et al. trained LSTM to control robots.

 2007: Wierstra, Foerster, Peters, and Schmidhuber trained LSTM by policy gradients for reinforcement learning without a teacher.

 Hochreiter, Heuesel, and Obermayr applied LSTM to protein homology detection the field of biology.

 2009: Justin Bayer et al. introduced neural architecture search for LSTM.

 2009: An LSTM trained by CTC won the ICDAR connected handwriting recognition competition.
 Three such models were submitted by a team led by Alex Graves.
 One was the most accurate model in the competition and another was the fastest.
 This was the first time an RNN won international competitions.

 2013: Alex Graves, Abdel-rahman Mohamed, and Geoffrey Hinton used LSTM networks as a major component of a network that achieved a record 17.7% phoneme error rate on the classic TIMIT natural speech dataset.

 2017: Researchers from Michigan State University, IBM Research, and Cornell University published a study in the Knowledge Discovery and Data Mining (KDD) conference.
 Their time-aware LSTM (T-LSTM) performs better on certain data sets than standard LSTM.

+2020: Kaplan and McCandlish et al. explored the scaling law of LSTM architecture in language modeling and compared it with Transformers, showing that Transformers scale better than LSTM on text data.